AI is disrupting the business world as we know it.

 #2 Finding leads

 The good news is that most businesses already have large swathes of data on their customers and leads that can be used to train the AI to know what to look for.
-After all, most businesses use software such as CRM to manage their relationship with their clients, while others utilize market automation software.
+After all, most businesses use CRM to manage their relationship with their clients, while others utilize market automation software.

 #3 Qualifying leads